NadalVRoMa/PyLibGen/README.md

 ### Settings

-You can easily tweak some stuff about the display changing the variables in ``settings.py``, like the number of authors showed, maximum lenght of different columns, etc.
+The default download path for the books is set to the directory from where you run the script.
+You can easily tweak this and some other options changing the variable's values in ``settings.py``.

 **Happy Reading!**